that has never been explained is what actually started the Revolutionary

 The one who had gone home early was clearly far less well adjusted than the music teacher who participated

-in the massacre.
+in the massacre of Hessian prisoners.
 The one who had gone home early and her husband who was a minister were attacked

 since clergy, who did not carry weapons to defend themselves with, were